 How, you might ask, is this possible for a freelance writer and her husband (who does not work in oil and gas) manage this?
 Well, we started early and contribute regularly.
 Our secret is a little something called RESP-matic.

 I don’t even see the $208 that goes out of our account and into Eve’s each month, as we set it up with the bank to come out automatically.
 We set aside that amount as it’s the maximum you can put away to receive free money from the government.

 That’s right.
 The Canada Education Savings Grant will match up to 20% on the first $2,500 contributed annually ($208/month per kid).
 It works out to $500 a year, and a lifetime maximum of $7,200.
 Not maxing out the $2,500 a year, just leaves money (government money!) on the table.

 Don’t worry about being locked in.
 You’ve got the flexibility to use the RESP for university, college, apprenticeship and non-credit courses.
 In the horrifying event that Eve doesn’t continue studying after high school, we can use these contributions (and earnings) to fund my much neglected RRSP.

 Want to see how easy it is?
 Check out this cool chart that shows you how much you’ll save depending on your child’s age.
-And if you’re looking for more tips on how to save money with kids, you might enjoy this article I wrote on the 10 worst financial mistakes parents make.

 For us, $208 a month isn’t noticeable.
 Some people ask relatives to donate to their child’s RESP account in lieu of birthday presents, and others can only manage a weekly contribution of $25.
 And that’s just fine.
 Every little bit counts!
 Our only goal is to have Eve graduate debt-free, and I know this is possible through the RESP program.